simopt-admin/simopt/docs/spsa.rst

     * Default: 30

-* n_loss: The number of loss function evaluations used in this gain calculation.
+* n_loss: Number of loss function evaluations used in this gain calculation.

     * Default: 2